plus-and-other-arithmetic-operations/R34-MFD/README.md

 - Refer to the user guide pdf present in the car's folder for instructions on how to use the display - you can manually tweak the screen brightness.
 Furthermore, the screen's brightness may be heavily influenced by your install.

+> My display has no fonts!

+- Please download the most recent version, or follow the installation steps below.

 # Installation:

 - Head over to `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\content\cars\asc_nissan_r34_nur\extension`